percona/pmm/docs/using/interface.md

 Dashboards are grouped into *folders*.
 You can customize these, by renaming them or creating new ones.

-The area inside dashboards is populated by *panels*, many of which are in collapsible panel groups.
+The area inside dashboards is populated by *panels*.
+Some are in collapsible panel groups.
 A panel can show a value, a graph, a chart, or a visual representation of a set.

 ## Logging in